-Fiscal Impact: None

-Recommendation/

-Committee Discussion Summary: Staff recommends approval of the special use request to allow for up to five chickens.
+Fiscal Impact: None Recommendation/ Committee Discussion Summary: Staff recommends approval of the special use request to allow for up to five chickens.
 It would not appear to be detrimental to the public's health, safety, or general welfare nor would it substantially diminish or impair property value.
 The Planning and Zoning Commission held a public hearing at its meeting on May 6 and unanimously recommended approval.
 Four negative comments received at the PZC meeting are attached as background information.
 Action Requested: Approval of the attached ordinance.
-A first reading ordinance is scheduled for the May 18 City Council meeting with a second reading to be scheduled for the June 1 meeting.
+A second reading is scheduled for the June 1 meeting.